mbuhot/ecto_job/README.md

 end
 ```

-### Upgrading pre-existent Ecto Job to 3.0 version
+### Upgrading to version 3.0

-To upgrade your project to 3.0 version of ecto job you must add a migration to update the pre-existent job queue tables:
+To upgrade your project to 3.0 version of `ecto_job` you must add a migration to update the pre-existent job queue tables:

 ```
 mix ecto.gen.migration update_job_queue